mcneel/docify/README.md

-# apidocs
+# docify
-Project for generating API documentation.
+Project for generating Rhino/Grasshopper API documentation.
 This repo is split into the following parts:

 # src
 src contains a Visual Studio project (api_docify) that parses source code and generates markdown and json files that represent the public facing API for a project